Hostile Takeover

 “No. I’m never feeding on a disassembler again.”

 J frowned.
 She stood up.
-“As your superior officer, my first order is stop asking questions.
+“As your superior, my first order is to stop asking questions.
 I’m going to show you around, then we’ll figure out where you’ll sleep.”
 J grabbed the drone’s tiny tube arm.

-J suppressed an instinct to switch in claws and rip it off.
+So flimsy.
+J suppressed an instinct to switch for claws and rip it off.
 Hm.

-When she took a step, she faltered, stumbling — she’d have fallen with the small drone supporting her.
+Then when she took a step, she faltered, stumbling — she’d have fallen without the small drone there to support her.

 “Woah, you good?
 Don’t fall or you’re gonna crush me.”

-J threw the small drone’s arm out of her grasp, and crossed her arms.
+J snatched her hand away with a huff, and crossed her arms.
 “I’m fine.
 You must have pulled me off balance.”

 “No, I think that was all you.”

-A quick diagnostic scan — ah, the servos in her legs twitched out of sync, deviating from her predictive models.
+A quick diagnostic scan — ah, the servos in her legs were twitching out of sync, deviating from her predictive models.
 Miscalibrated?
 No, there was a… timestamp error?
-The clock in her head dispatched commands stamped a few hours off from the local clocks in her legs counted.
+The clock in her head dispatched commands stamped a few hours off from what the clocks in her legs counted.
 The timestamp disparity meant they thought they were getting lagged input.
 But a quick resynchronization…

 “W— they fight back.”
 The drone gripped their gun tighter with their free arm.
-On their face they had a… grin?
+On their face they expressed a… grin?

 “No, they really don’t.
 They synthesize screams, they run for their lives, they beg.
 The most I’ve seen them do… is lay traps.”
-Because she walked in front, the other drone couldn’t see J’s snarl at the memory.
-She’d have died, if not for V, and she didn’t even get the satisfaction of eliminating the drone responsible — they’d done that themselves.
+Because the captain was walking in front, the new drone couldn’t see J snarling at the memory.
+Where she woould have died, if not for V. She didn’t even get the satisfaction of eliminating the drone responsible — they’d done that themselves.

 “Oh,” the other drone said.
 “I guess… you’d have seen more of it.”